SDSU to Launch Innovative Curriculum and Catalog Management Systems

 Health and Human Services: Dr. Larry Verity, Associate Dean (Emeritus), Professor of Exercise and Nutritional Sciences (Emeritus)

-Professional Studies and Fine Arts: Dr. Luke Winslow, Professor of Communication
+Professional Studies and Fine Arts: Dr. Lori Sipe, Assistant Professor of Hospitality and Tourism Management

-Questions or concerns may be directed to the Project Manager, Andrianna Martinez.
+Questions or concerns related to this project may be directed to the Project Manager, Andrianna Martinez.